Numerical evidence for the non-Abelian eigenstate thermalization hypothesis: Numerical support for the non-Abelian ETH

 \section{Numerical support for the non-Abelian ETH}

 Our main results numerically evidence that the non-Abelian ETH models local operators' reduced matrix elements.
-In a prelude, we confirm that $H$ is nonintegrable and so should obey the non-Abelian ETH.
-Next, we analyze block-diagonal reduced matrix elements of $T^\1_0$ in two ways.
+We begin with a two-part prelude (Sec.~\ref{sec_Prelude}): first, we confirm that $H$ is nonintegrable and so should obey the non-Abelian ETH.
+Second, we present the DOS within each $\vec{S}^2$ eigenspace.

+After the prelude, we analyze block-diagonal reduced matrix elements of $T^\1_0$ in two ways (Sec.~\ref{sec_Block}).
 First, we show that the elements follow a Gaussian distribution, consistently with the non-Abelian ETH's $R^{(T)}_{\alpha \alpha'} \, .$ Second, we present data consistent with smooth dependence of $\mathcal{T}^\1$ on $\mathcal{E}$ and $\mathcal{S}$ in the thermodynamic limit.
-We analyze off--block-diagonal reduced matrix elements and $f^{(T)}_\nu$ similarly.
-We complement these qualitative results with a quantitative test of the non-Abelian ETH: we show that the ratio (variance of block-diagonal elements)/(variance of off--block-diagonal elements), averaged appropriately, equals 2~\cite{DAlessio_16_From}.
-Appendix~\ref{app:data} shows how the DOS varies with energy density within each $\vec{S}^2$ eigenspace.
-We use these data implicitly throughout this section.
+We analyze off--block-diagonal reduced matrix elements and $f^{(T)}_\nu$ similarly (Sec.~\ref{sec_Off_Block}).

+We complement these qualitative results with three quantitative tests of the non-Abelian ETH (Sec.~\ref{sec_Quant}).
+All the tests involve the variances of matrix elements (i) drawn from narrow energy windows and (ii) associated with fixed $s_\alpha$ values.
+First, we show that the ratio (variance of block-diagonal elements)/(variance of off--block-diagonal elements), averaged appropriately, equals 2~\cite{DAlessio_16_From}.
+Second, we demonstrate that $T^\1_0$'s block-diagonal reduced matrix elements have a variance that decays inversely with the DOS.
+Third, we show that the off--block-diagonal reduced matrix elements' variance decays similarly.

-Appendix~\ref{app:data} also presents data about operators $T^\KParen_q \neq T^\1_0$, as mentioned in the previous section.
+Appendix~\ref{app:data} presents data about operators $T^\KParen_q$ other than $T^\1_0$, as mentioned in the previous section.
 Some of the operators have different $q$ values.
 To within numerical precision, we confirm, $f^{(T)}_\nu$ does not depend on $q$, as the Wigner--Eckart theorem requires of the non-Abelian ETH.